statisticsnorway/ssb-dash-framework/docs/explanations/module_code.md

         WindowImplementation.__init__(self)
 ```

 A big advantage of this design is that if we want to add a new way to implement a module, we create a new mixin class.
-If we want to add more functionality to the window implmenetation, we edit the WindowImplementation class.
+If we want to add more functionality to the window implementation, we edit the WindowImplementation class.

 It also makes it simple to validate that a module has the required attributes to play well in the framework and be used as a window.